ExpediaGroup/apiary-lifecycle/README.md

 # Overview
 Terraform deployment scripts for [Beekeeper](https://github.com/ExpediaGroup/beekeeper).

+Includes support for deploying Beekeeper on ECS and Kubernetes.
+Also includes deployment scripts for a Lambda which notifies Slack when Beekeeper's dead letter queue receives a message (this module is not required to run Beekeeper).

 ## Dependencies
 If the chosen `db_password_strategy` is `aws-secrets-manager`, this terraform module will not create the database password automatically.
 The secret will need to be created in Secrets Manager separately with the specified `db_password_key`.